 You may have to click on more info and click on the Run anyway button to start the installation on Veeam Endpoint Backup 1.5.
 If interested, you can look at my previous posts and videos about the Veeam Endpoint Backup product here.

 Download the Veeam Endpoint Backup Free 1.5 from here

 The installation will not take more than 5 minutes on a decent Windows 10 laptop/desktop/surface.
 There is no next kind of normal installation wizard, and it’s silent, very simple, and straightforward.
 I’ve noticed two screens while installing this application “Installing required components” and “starting services.”

-If your Windows 10 surface/laptop is in standby mode at the time of backup job schedule, then Veeam Endpoint Backup automatically wakes your machine from sleep.
+If your Windows 10 surface/laptop is in standby mode at the time of the backup job schedule, then Veeam Endpoint Backup automatically wakes your machine from sleep.

 During the installation itself, it will prompt you to set your power plans according to the Veeam backup schedule.

 This is an interesting and useful scenario.
 This can be configured during the initial configuration itself.

 Recovery media provides an alternative way to boot your surface/laptop/desktop.
 If your machine is not getting booted, then you need to have bootable media.
 Veeam Endpoint Backup gives an option to create recovery media for your computer/surface.